Arkansas governor seeks exemption on travel and security records, backs off other changes

 The proposed open-records limits were among several items Sanders had placed on the agenda for a special session that began Monday.
 But they dominated lawmakers’ attention, with a Senate panel hearing several hours of testimony over the more far-reaching exemptions.

 Groups such as the Arkansas Press Association, the Arkansas chapter of the Society of Professional Journalists and a task force the Legislature formed in 2017 to review FOI measures had strongly opposed the previous legislation.
-The press association’s president told lawmakers during the hearing the association would support the legislation if it was limited to “reasonable safety provisions.”
+The Press Association said Tuesday night that it was pleased the process had led to bills “that give our elected officials and their families a level of safety they deserve.”
+The Arkansas Broadcasters Association also said it supported the latest proposal.

 The previous legislation had also drawn opposition from groups on the right, including two county Republican Party committees.